Behaviour

 At All Saints Catholic College our aim is to ensure excellent standards in the teaching of all subjects.
 The purpose of the school’s policy is to produce a working document which reflects the current needs of the school.

 Our Catholic identity is central to everything we do and we want our pupils to develop their Catholic faith in a spirit of tolerance and understanding necessary for life in a multifaith and ethnically diverse society.
-All Saint is dedicated to the ongoing education of children within the mission and vision of Shrewsbury Diocese.
-We acknowledge that parents are the first educators of their children and we support them in this role.
+All Saints is dedicated to the ongoing education of children within the mission and vision of Shrewsbury Diocese.
+We acknowledge that parents / carers are the first educators of their children and we support them in this role.

 We have a whole school Behaviour and Relationships Policy that aims to: